European natural gas imports

 The map (Figure 2) displays the most relevant pipeline import routes into the EU.
 The largest share of gas is delivered from Russia via four distinct corridors (Nord Stream, Yamal (via Poland), Ukraine, and Turkstream (via Turkey).
 These different Russian gas routes are at the heart of current geopolitical tensions surrounding the completion of Nord Stream II.
 Figure 3 shows weekly import data via each of these routes, again comparing to the minimum and maximum values from the period 2015-2020.

 Figure 2: Main EU Natural Gas Imports routes covered in our analysis

 Figure 4 shows actual daily imports and storage levels for the last 30 days.
 Imports are split by Russian routes, as well as shown for Norway, Algeria, and LNG.
-Storage data show current filling levels for the EU and Gazprom-owned facilities compared to the 2015-2020 average on that day.

 Alongside import volumes, the levels of storage within the EU’s borders are key for providing (or not) reassurance to markets.